maruurrets/capitalbikes/README.md

 ### To see the scores and best hyperparameters for the selected model
 python gradientboosting.py

+### To make predictions on new data
+python trained_model_copy.py

-* These solution shown in the video and mine are a bit different in code and model types but arrive to the same result.
+* These solutions shown in the video and mine are a bit different in code and model types but arrive at the same result.